-My name is Scott Hitz, and I'm a Director, Producer, Puppeteer, and educator whose work has been seen worldwide.
-My company,
+Scott Hitz is a Director, Producer, Puppeteer, and educator whose work has been seen worldwide.
+His company, PuppHitz Puppets, is

-recipient of a Henson seed grant for his production Ursa Major: The Voice of
+His work has taken him to Korea as part of the Chunchon International Festival for Puppetry, and he also been the recipient of a Henson seed grant for his production Ursa Major: The Voice of

 the Bear, and was awarded the Best Practices in Arts in Education Award from the Pennsylvania Council of the Arts for his Puppets in Education (P.i.E.)
 Program.